JacobsenShawn/JacobsenShawn/README.md

 - 🚀 Aspiring { NASA Network Engineer } - Who wants too build the Future with Tech & Innovation because when we Create we Elevate.
 - 🎓 I'm currently learning to code and building cool projects as I go!
-- 🚀 My goal is to become a full-stack web developer and master real-world coding skills.
+- :books: My goal is to become a full-stack web developer and master real-world coding skills.
-- 📚 I'm using GitHub to share everything I'm learning — from basic JavaScript to full web apps.
+- :cat: I'm using GitHub to share everything I'm learning — from basic JavaScript to full web apps.
 <br>

 ## 🛠️ Tech I’m Learning